Laura Z. Hobson: Gentleman's Agreement and international success

 After being serialized in Cosmopolitan, Hobson's second novel, Gentleman's Agreement, was published by Simon & Schuster on February 27, 1947.
-This story of a magazine writer who decides to research antisemitism by posing as a Jew was a worldwide success, translated into thirteen languages.
+This is the story of a magazine writer who decides to research antisemitism by posing as a Jew.
+The novel was a worldwide success, translated into thirteen languages.
 On April 27, 1947, it reached number one on the New York Times best seller list, where it would remain for fourteen weeks.
 (According to Publishers Weekly, it was the third-best selling novel of 1947 at some two million copies.)
 The Jewish Book Council named Gentleman's Agreement the best Jewish novel of the year, but Hobson declined the award, which she later regretted.

 The genesis of the novel was an article Hobson had read in the February 14, 1944 issue of Time magazine, which reported that John E. Rankin, a Democratic congressman from Mississippi, while addressing the House of Representatives, had referred to newspaper columnist Walter Winchell as "the little kike."
 According to Time, Rankin was not condemned by his colleagues, but was enthusiastically applauded at the end of his speech.
 Hobson was shocked, not only by Rankin's remark, but by the response of the House as well.
 She began to wonder: "How antisemitic was this country, this America, these United States?
 Not just among the outright bigots like Congressman Rankin... but [among] other people, people who'd never call anybody a kike, people who said they loathed prejudice?"

 The film adaptation of Gentleman's Agreement was released on November 11, 1947.
 Directed by Elia Kazan for 20th Century Fox, from a screenplay by Moss Hart, the movie starred Gregory Peck, Dorothy McGuire, John Garfield, and a young Dean Stockwell.
 It was nominated for eight Academy Awards, and won three, including Best Motion Picture of 1947.
 The movie was also a huge success commercially, grossing $7.8 million, making it the eighth most popular film of 1948.